Microsoft/azure-docs.pt-pt/articles/active-directory/devices/assign-local-admin.md

 ---
-title: Como gerenciar o grupo de administradores locais em dispositivos adicionados ao Azure AD | Microsoft Docs
+title: How to manage local administrators on Azure AD joined devices
-description: Saiba como atribuir funções do Azure ao grupo de administradores locais de um dispositivo Windows.
+description: Learn how to assign Azure roles to the local administrators group of a Windows device.
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices